Yes, I'm Autistic. No, I'm Not a STEM Savant

 And they're not real -- no matter how badly companies want them to be.

-April marks Autism Acceptance Month here in the US, where more than 1 out of 50 adults have autism, according to an estimate from the Centers for Disease Control and Prevention.
+April marked Autism Acceptance Month here in the US, where more than 1 out of 50 adults have autism, according to an estimate from the Centers for Disease Control and Prevention.

 I am one of them.
 I've spent 22 years navigating a world that views my autism as simultaneously a burden to be stamped out and a commodity to be taken advantage of.
 Though most of us with autism want to be employed, ignorant attitudes about the disability pervade workplaces, making them less accessible for us.